 Aria: Place your bets in a comfortable environment at the 10,000-square-foot Aria Race & Sports Book.
 Conveniently located off the main floor of Aria, guests can relax on comfortable couches or in chairs with separate monitors.
 A total of 90 monitors are placed throughout the sports book.
 There are also two 9 foot by 16 foot big screen televisions.
 More

 Bellagio: The Bellagio race and sports book is one of the most luxurious places in the world to make bets and follow the action.
 Nestled in a corner of the upscale hotel-casino, the sports book is open and inviting, yet more intimate than some of the larger sports books found elsewhere in Vegas.
 From deep, plush leather commander's chairs to impeccable service, an understated but readily evident elegance is the theme here.
 Always catering to high rolling sports fans, the Bellagio has some of the highest betting limits in town.
+There are 51 TVs plus 99 individual desks.
 More

 Caesars Palace: Pleasantly dark and atmospheric, the Caesars race and sports book is a quintessential Las Vegas "mega-book."
 Within the cavernous and exciting venue there are plenty of seats with individual TV monitors for horseplayers, and race and sports fans alike can follow the action on several monstrous TV screens and an ample number of smaller monitors.
+There are six 12 x 15-foot screens, 12 50-inch plasmas and a 20 by 50-foot LED board.
+There are 140 sports seats with a 12-inch flat screen at every table.
 Plus, when hunger hits, Bobby Flay's excellent Mesa Grill is only steps away.
 More

 Green Valley Ranch: Located minutes from the Strip, the huge race and sports book at Green Valley Ranch is a favorite among locals.
 200-plus screens, many plasma, display sporting events of all types.
 With restaurants and shopping galore at Green Valley Ranch, you can arrive early and get in some extra fun before the game.
 More

 Hard Rock Hotel: The Hard Rock could be the perfect venue for music-loving sports fans.
 Bets on the games can be placed at the sports book.
 The "world's first rock 'n' roll hotel and casino" is always full of action, and the sports book is certainly no exception.
-With 60 seats and 28 plasma screens, the sports book at Hard Rock offers a more intimate experience than most others found in Vegas.
+With 6 HD projectors, configurable up to 25 screens total, the sports book at Hard Rock offers a more intimate experience than most others found in Vegas.
 More

 LVH - Las Vegas Hotel & Casino: When the LVH sports book opened in 1986, it set the standard for a new generation of race and sports books in town.
-Boasting more than 400 seats, it soon became known as the original "SuperBook," the eighth wonder of the gambling world.
-And the sports book's 42 televisions make every seat in the house a good one.
+Boasting 350 seats, it soon became known as the original "SuperBook," the eighth wonder of the gambling world.
+The Superbook features 30,000 square feet with 28 giant screens, and one massive 15 by 20-foot screen for a grand total of more than 60 viewing monitors.
 More

 Lagasse's Stadium at the Palazzo: Lagasse's Stadium at the Palazzo features luxurious seating with plenty of pillows to sink into and watch your favorite game.
 A highlight of this sports-viewing mecca comes in the form of a large, 10-foot by 20-foot projection screen, complete with stadium style seating.
 Even better, Lagasse's Stadium at the Palazzo also has a tasty full menu designed by Emeril Lagasse and full bar.More